 John Keats is a Pure Romantic Poet:

 Every poem of John Keats deals with problems of his own.
 His poetry is objective.
 It is neither for the sake of criticism nor to apprise the people of any society.
-He gives neither any message nor does advise to his readers.
+He gives neither any message nor advice to his readers.
 His poetry lacks morality.
 His words are not sarcastic.
 He does poetry for the sake of poetry only.
-John Keats, hence, is considered as the purest poet in the history of English Literature.
+John Keats, hence, is considered the purest poet in the history of English Literature.

 What does pure poetry mean?
 Isn’t it the duty of a poet to deal with social problems and to tell people that they are committing blunders?
-A single answer to these questions is that the primary purpose of poetry is not to raise voice against problems of society.
-There may be poets who consider them duty-bound to talk about wrong-doings of society yet it is not what poetry is done for; the poetry, which gives pleasure to the senses is considered best and therefore can be called purest poetry.
+A single answer to these questions is that the primary purpose of poetry is not to raise a voice against problems in society.
+There may be poets who consider themselves duty-bound to talk about wrong-doings of society yet it is not what poetry is done for; the poetry, which gives pleasure to the senses is considered best and therefore can be called purest poetry.

 Pure poetry is a vital element of romantic poetry.
 If we critically evaluate John Keats as a romantic poet we find that his purpose to do poetry only for poetry is one of the major factors which makes him a romantic poet.